tekoh/nypsi/chatreactions/setup.md

-# chat reactions setup
+# setup

 ## enabling automatic start

 running the command below will enable automatic chat reactions in the current channel, if you have not changed any of the settings, it will use the default settings.

 ```
 $cr settings enable